Providing care and support in loving memory of Gemma Jones

 Following Gemma's death, a group of her family and friends organised a charity night in her memory and to raise awareness of mental health.
 The success of this event, and recognition that a local space to support those experiencing mental health problems would be welcomed by the community, resulted in You Are My Sunshine (YAMS) being established (Scottish Registered Charity #SC048442).
 Recognising that long waiting lists and referral times can be challenging for those needing immediate support, we wanted to open a drop-in hub in the local area, serving Scotland.

 YAMS is a small hub with a huge heart and our dedicated team aim to make a difference through education, support, advice and therapies.
-We provide a drop-in hub at Brannock High School in Newarthill, open Monday evening from 6.30pm until 9pm.
+We provide a drop-in hub at Newarthill Library, open Monday evening from 6.30pm until 9pm.
 The confidential support we provide is not only for those who might be experiencing mental health problems, but also for family and friends looking for advice and support.

 Our volunteers have received SafeTALK, Mental Health First Aid and ASIST training, and counsellors and therapists are trained in their relevant qualification, including BACP membership.
 Every member of our team is vetted and holds PVG membership for adults and children.
 We are OSCR regulated and members of Voluntary Action North Lanarkshire (VANL) and pride ourselves on the level of professionalism and operational conduct we conform to through our delivery of charitable services.